-Growing Up Expat: Going Home
+Growing Up Expat: Transitioning Back Home

 So here we are.
 We have told the kids that we are moving home.
 They are both excited, but not entirely sure how this new life at home looks just yet.
 It is home, but it will also be a new house, new schools, and new routines.